 With Yvonne Ffrench the author his sister

-It was spring in Kitzbühel his daughter Christina, now three, was visiting She was being looked after by Theresa his Tyrolese Tours manager.
+It was March 1938, and in Kitzbühel Conrad’s daughter, Christina, now three, was visiting.
+She was being looked after by Theresa, his Tyrolese Tours manager.
 Conrad was fully occupied with his intelligence work.
 The political climate was grim.
-Troops were gathering at border.
-On the Thursday 10th of March a contact at the border sent a typed report that two columns of German troops were approaching from Bad Toltz and Rosenheim.
+Troops were gathering at the border.
+On Thursday 10 March, a contact at the border sent a typed report that two columns of German troops were approaching from Bad Toltz and Rosenheim.
 Conrad received the message at nine o’clock on the Friday.
 The invasion of Austria was a contingency long prepared for.
-Conrad had to make a special call to a Whitehall number and give a pre arranged code.
-In this case the code was to confirm that his aunt had arrived.
+Conrad had to make a special call to a Whitehall number and give a pre-arranged code.
+In this case, the code was to confirm that his aunt had arrived.
 It took an hour for the call to come through.
-When Conrad delivered the code sentence the officer in Whitehall, Conrad says

 “I told them that my aunt had arrived, and the silly ass on the other end said ‘Right, oh.
-Good work!” (*) Conrad was the first to break the news of the invasion to the West.
+Good work!” (*)

+Conrad was the first to break the news of the invasion to the West.
 But the Gestapo were listening at the exchange.
 Conrad knew immediately his cover was blown.
 It was time to leave.
-As he left the shop owned by a local contact where he had taken the call he ran into Rudolfo.
+As he left the shop owned by a local contact where he had taken the call, he ran into Rudolfo.
 For once it was Conrad who bore news.
 In an hour it was all over Kitzbühel.
 The Germans were coming.
 He saw Chappy Silern and Louis de Rothschild, hurrying to the station later that evening.
 They repeated his words to Rudolfo verbatim.
 Conrad had much to do.
 All traces and documentation which might compromise his operatives had to be destroyed and parting messages quickly sent.
-Most had already fled or been arrested as anti Nazi’s.
+Most had already fled or been arrested as anti Nazis.
 He put Christina and Theresa on the 3:45 train for Switzerland.
 They arrived unmolested.
-By the following morning fanatical Gestapo agents were ripping the soles off traveller’s shoes in their search for money and documents.
-Conrad himself says in his book he boarded the night train and escaped without trouble.
-However there is another version of his escape cited in the book on Claude Dansey.
-In this version he ended up escaping in his sports car and after loosing chasing Gestapo agents walked and climbed over the Alps into Switzerland.
-He had the Stations funds hidden inside his shoes.
-The story goes when he arrived the money had been worn to pieces by the long walk.
-Dansey of course was furious, but what could he say?
+By the following morning, fanatical Gestapo agents were ripping the soles off travellers’ shoes in their search for money and documents.
+Conrad left on the night train and escaped without trouble.
+However, there is another version of his escape cited a book about Claude Dansey’s life Colonel Z by Anthony Read and David Fisher.
+In their version, he ended up escaping in his sports car and, after loosing chasing Gestapo agents, he proceeded to climb over the Alps into Switzerland.
+Unfortunately, he had the Station’s funds hidden inside his shoes.
+When he arrived, the money had been worn to pieces by the long walk.
+Dansey, of course, was furious, but what could he say?

 Next Page